|

 a young child crawling on the floor

-Reactions to formaldehyde can vary depending on your sensitivity level to the chemical.
+Reactions can vary depending on your sensitivity level to the chemical.
 For some, it can even cause symptoms like those found in asthma, especially in children.

 However, your risk of developing these symptoms depends on your amount of exposure.